 If you want to learn more about the purpose of positive and negative emotions, check out Stella Grizont’s The Science of Happiness online course, or Barbara Fredrickson’s Positive Psychology course.
 Each presents practical positive psychology concepts that are easy to understand and really quite interesting.

-- How has playing and exploring positive possibilities helped you to build new resources for later on in life?
+- How has playing and exploring positive possibilities helped you to build new resources for the future?

-Please share your thoughts, insights, and experiences with me in the comments.
+Please share your thoughts, personal practices that encourage positivity, examples of how you look on the bright side, and any stories with me in the comments.

 Share this post with someone who might appreciate it.